yuninxia/HPCToolkit/doc/src/users/hpcrun/hpcrun.md

 HPCToolkit's default sampling frequency is inappropriate, one can specify the target sampling frequency for a particular event using the notation *event*`@f`*rate* when specifying an event or change the default sampling frequency.
 When measuring a dynamically-linked executable using `hpcrun`, one can change the default sampling frequency using `hpcrun`'s `-c` option.
-To set a new default sampling frequency for a statically-linked executable instrumented with `hpclink`, set the `HPCRUN_PERF_COUNT` environment variable.
 The section below entitled *Launching* provides examples of how to monitor an execution using frequency-based sampling.